bjsi/prompt-explorer/README.md

 NOTE: It isn't free to use GPT-3.
 The exact cost depends on your usage.
 Please sign up for an [OpenAI API key](https://openai.com/api/) and paste it into the "API Key" settings box in the plugin settings page.

+NOTE: You must enable billing in the https://platform.openai.com/ webpage and create an API key.

+NOTE: There is a difference between the key available in the ChatGPT settings verses in the openai API key.
+The ChatGPT api key in settings is not compatible with this plugin.

 ## Prompts

 - Either the currently selected range of text or the currently focused Rem's text will be used as input.